SC sets Oct 7 for final hearing on pleas against validity of Bihar SIR | Law-Order

 - India

-The Supreme Court on Monday said it was presuming the Election Commission of India being a constitutional authority was following the law during the special intensive revision of electoral roll in poll-bound Bihar and cautioned in case of any illegality, the exercise would be set aside.
+The Supreme Court on Monday said it was presuming that the Election Commission, being a constitutional authority, was following the law during the special intensive revision of electoral rolls in Bihar and warned that the exercise would be set aside in case of any illegality.

 A bench of Justices Surya Kant and Joymalya Bagchi fixed October 7 for hearing final arguments on validity of Bihar SIR while refusing to offer any ''any piecemeal opinion'' on the exercise.